vamshikodipaka/vamshikodipaka.github.io/_pages/research.md

 toc_sticky: true
 ---

-My research lies at the intersection of physical oceanography, numerical modeling, and machine learning.
+My research lies at the intersection of deep learning, person detection, informative path planning, drones, search and rescue.
 Current and past research projects include:
-- Regional coupled physical-biogeochemical modeling
-- Integrating machine learning and ocean modeling
-- Ocean mesoscale eddies and their parameterizations
-- Adjoint modeling in the North Atlantic
-- Uncertainty quantification & observing system design
-- Development of open source software tools

-## Regional Coupled Physical-Biogeochemical Modeling
+- Navigation Systems for Search and Rescue with Drones
+- Safety, Exploration and Maintenance of Forests with Ecological Robotics (SEMFIRE)
+- Control of Multi‑Robot Systems for Observing Dynamical Phenomena (MuRoPhen)
+- Vision‑based Multi‑robot Target Tracking with Aerial and Ground Robots
+- Performance evaluation of Various QRS Detection Algorithms

+## Navigation Systems for Search and Rescue with Drones

 <figure>
   <img src="/assets/images/antitracer.png" width="1000px" alt="">